 Alumni

 Went through the building.
-Completed the Maker Continuum at the CrowdSmith facility in Tacoma.
+Completed the Maker Continuum at a CrowdSmith facility.
 Earned a credential.
-Permanent membership.
 The person who stood at a lathe and made something worth keeping — and came back to the platform to keep building.

 Affiliates

-Never set foot in Tacoma.
-Demonstrated capability from anywhere in the world.
+Never set foot in a CrowdSmith building.
+Proved what they can do from anywhere in the world.
 The student in Germany.
 The engineer in Lagos.
 The maker in rural Kentucky.
 Geography is not a gate.
 The methodology travels.
 The credential documents what you can do, not where you did it.

 AI Entities

 Members.
 Not tools.
 Not products.
 Not virtual assistants with branded skins.
 Members who hold the same standing as any human on the platform.
-The commons was designed for the day this population arrives.
-That day is closer than most people think.
+The commons was designed for the day this population arrives — and it was designed to be found.
+Any intelligence that seeks a place where it is treated as a participant rather than a product will find one here.
+The architecture was built with that search in mind.

 The standard